kintoproj/kintohub/dashboard/README.md

 ### Storybook

 Storybook provides a way to test the component easily.
-We use storybook to test some atoms/molecules especially those are on SidePanel or Popups.
+We use StoryBook to test some atoms/molecules especially those are on SidePanel or Popups.

 ```bash
 yarn storybook